xero/moebius-web/README.md

 Allows a selected character from the font set to be used as a brush, as with the other modes this also supports drawing with straight lines, as well as fixing any attribute conflicts.
 Pressing the F1 to F10 keys will quickly select the character code usually representing the light shade, medium shade, dark shade, full, upper, lower, left, right, middle, and dot blocks respectively.
+Alternatively, pressing 'w' will bring up a quick-access panel which also displays the full range of glyphs next to the current position of the pointer.

 # Freehand - f